 Sumac and/or dry oregano, optionally, 1 tbsp total

 Add the yoghurt and oil in the water and yeast and use a hand whisk to mix them.
-Put the hook attachment and turn on medium speed.
-Add the flour mix and let it move around for at least 5 minutes, until it starts to come together.
+Put the hook attachment on the mixer and turn on medium speed.
+Add the flour mix and let it mix for at least 5 minutes, until it starts to come together.
 If it is too wet add some more flour until relatively smooth but on the moist side.
 Take out on a floured surface and knead with your hand, adding more flour as you go until you have a smooth ball.
 Drop some olive oil in the bowl and cover the bottom and lower sides, place dough in, and cover with cling film.
 Leave to proof for 70 minutes, during which time it will double in size.

 In the meantime, in a smoking hot non-stick pan, sear: